Muhammad7839/Student-task-manager/README.md

 - Delete a student record from the system.
 - Store data in Firebase Cloud Firestore so it is not lost when the program ends.

+### Frontend (JavaFX) features

+- Login / signup screens with basic validation.
+- Personalized sidebar showing the logged-in student’s name.
+- Dashboard with:
+    - Overall progress summary.
+    - Quick task creation box.
+    - Alerts for tasks due today and overdue tasks.
+- Tasks screen with:
+    - Table of tasks (title, course, due date, priority, status).
+    - Filters by status and priority.
+    - Buttons to view details, edit, and delete tasks.
+- Add / edit task form:
+    - Title, course/context, due date, priority, status, notes.
+    - Syncs changes to Firebase through the backend service layer.

-Planned or possible future features:
+### Planned or possible future features

 - Search or filter by class name.
 - Filter students by status (only "Incomplete" or only "Complete").
 - Record when a task was created or completed (timestamps).
+- More analytics and reports on the dashboard (per-class completion, weekly trends).
-- Simple user interface (GUI or web) on top of this backend.
+- Simple web interface on top of the same backend.

 ---